Ulrick Debo and Kenneth Ciapala Charged By DOJ and SEC

-The Boston and New York SEC and DOJ Charge Kenneth Ciapala, Ulrik Debo, and Others in International Scheme
+The Boston and New York SEC and DOJ Charge Ulrik Debo and Kenneth Ciapal and Others

 According to the agency, altogether the group’s schemes involved at least 45 microcap companies, and generated more than $35 million in illegal stock sales in the past five or six years.
 Unfortunately, the complaints and the indictment don’t list all of the companies involved, but they offer detailed descriptions of the dubious services offered by the perpetrators, and of how the schemes themselves worked.